 Here's my working stup with the Atik 414EX mono CCD and Pentax 200mm f/4, with WO50/ZWO Guide cam:

-ARDUINO CODE: here's the Moonlite Focuser protocol code I'm using, lifted from the following INDI forum discussion, along with a few mods to support an Arduino Nano:
+Here's the OLD Moonlite Focuser protocol code I originall used, lifted from the following INDI forum discussion, along with a few mods to support an Arduino Nano:

 Main thread on the INDI forums that started me down the path of making my own focuser for DSLR lenses: